 - If you use a color in albedo/base color, set it to white instead of black.

 - Using a normal map can help add details and variation to the refraction effect.

 - The IOR should be just small enough to take into account the normal map.

 - Check lists online such as this one for accurate IOR values for different materials.

 Additive mode is almost as slow as Blending.
 It works by adding the transparent colors of objects together, so order does not matter in this case.
 Black will be rendered as transparent.
 It is similar to the Linear Dodge (Add) blend mode in Photoshop.
 Additive transparency is useful for special effects and emissive materials like fire, sparkles, and holograms.

 Dithered mode is a faster method to achieve Blending, but it produces "noise" during navigation.
-The image quality improves when the camera is static.
-It is usually a grayscale (Luminance channel) or Alpha texture, or a solid gray value.
-The Dithered mode is useful for complex geometries with partial transparency, like fur and hair.
+The image quality improves when the camera is not moving.
+It is usually defined using a grayscale (Luminance channel) or Alpha texture, or a solid gray value.
+Dithered mode is useful for complex geometries with partial transparency, like fur and hair.
 Enable the dithering pattern option to use a noisier pattern, useful for models with lots of thin layers of hair, fur, etc.